Describing Gallbladder Pain

 When Should You Contact a General Surgeon?

-Sports hernias are painful.
+Gallbladder pain can be very painful.
 We can help.
-Schedule an appointment if you think you might have one.
-You can contact us at 208.321.4790 or submit a contact form to request a consultation and examination if you have groin pain consistent with a sports hernia that has persisted after an appropriate period of abstaining from the offending activity.
+Schedule an appointment if you think you might need gallbladder surgery.
+You can contact us at 208.321.4790 or submit a contact form to request a gallbladder consultation.